MCHEM RESEARCH PROJECT - 2023/4

 The learning and teaching methods include:

-The project will run over two semesters, and the student is expected to spend a minimum of two and a half days each week working on the project.
-The student and supervisor(s) will discuss how the work is to be divided into background research, laboratory work and report writing.
-Students will be expected to liaise regularly with their supervisor(s) and to follow good laboratory practice at all times.
+The project will run over two semesters, and the student is expected to spend a minimum of three days each week working on the project.
+The student and supervisor(s) will discuss how the work is to be divided into background research, laboratory work and report writing building on the transferable skills learned throughout the course in the data handling module and the transferable skills modules in level 4 and 5.
+Students will be expected to liaise regularly with their supervisor(s) as this is a level 7 project, so we expect an elevated level of resourcefulness and resilience and them to always follow good laboratory practice.
+For a MChem project we are looking for the ability to critically assess their work and the best way to do this is to discuss their results regularly with the supervisor who can point out errors and misunderstandings.
+Likewise significant literature research is required which also must be critically appraised.
+Again, regular communication with the supervisor is required.

 Indicated Lecture Hours (which may also include seminars, tutorials, workshops and other contact time) are approximate and may include in-class tests where one or more of these are an assessment on the module.
 In-class tests are scheduled/organised separately to taught content and will be published on to student personal timetables, where they apply to taken modules, as soon as they are finalised by central administration.
 This will usually be after the initial publication of the teaching timetable for the relevant semester.